 Importantly, homeowners who are customers of either PG&E, SCE, or SDG&E will be eligible for an incentive as high as $400 per kilowatt-hour (kWh) when one installs a home battery system.
 That incentive should be enough to cover most of home battery costs.
 The total value of the per-kWh incentive depends on the size of the battery purchased and can be reduced as more batteries are installed in the state.
 As with a lot of technologies it will probably pay dividends to be an early adopter of home batteries.

-Solar Kit Solutions of Saratoga is Our Local Solar Panel Expert
+Local Solar Panel Expert

 David Roberson